systemd/systemd/docs/JOURNAL_FILE_FORMAT.md

 The format is supposed to be extensible in order to enable future additions of features.
 Readers should simply skip objects of unknown types as they read them.
-If a compatible feature extension is made a new bit is registered in the header's 'compatible_flags' field.
-If a feature extension is used that makes the format incompatible a new bit is registered in the header's 'incompatible_flags' field.
-Readers should check these two bit fields, if they find a flag they don't understand in compatible_flags they should continue to read the file, but if they find one in 'incompatible_flags' they should fail, asking for an update of the software.
+If a compatible feature extension is made a new bit is registered in the header's **compatible_flags** field.
+If a feature extension is used that makes the format incompatible a new bit is registered in the header's **incompatible_flags** field.
+Readers should check these two bit fields, if they find a flag they don't understand in compatible_flags they should continue to read the file, but if they find one in **incompatible_flags** they should fail, asking for an update of the software.
 Writers should refuse writing if there's an unknown bit flag in either of these fields.

 The file header may be extended as new features are added.
 The size of the file header is stored in the header.
-All header fields up to "n_data" are known to unconditionally exist in all revisions of the file format, all fields starting with "n_data" needs to be explicitly checked for via a size check, since they were additions after the initial release.
+All header fields up to **n_data** are known to unconditionally exist in all revisions of the file format, all fields starting with **n_data** needs to be explicitly checked for via a size check, since they were additions after the initial release.

 Currently only five extensions flagged in the flags fields are known: